 - We don’t recommend paying the ransom, which might sound counterintuitive, but at the end of the day there’s no guarantee the criminal will deliver the decryption key, in which case you’ve lost money and your data.

-The best managed security solution is a 24x7x365 service, leveraging engaged and experienced security professionals to monitor all security devices, such as firewalls, VPN devices, authentication servers, as well as servers, such as Active Directory servers, anti-virus servers and application servers.
+The best managed detection & response (MDR) solution is a 24x7x365 service, leveraging engaged and experienced security professionals to monitor all security devices, such as firewalls, VPN devices, authentication servers, as well as servers, such as Active Directory servers, anti-virus servers and application servers.
 Looking at all of these devices, the service monitors how your data is accessed, as well as who accesses it.
 The solutions should also include continuous vulnerability scans, identifying areas that pose a risk to compliance or to external threats.
-Lastly, when a problem does arise, Managed Security needs to provide quick identification and resolution.
+Lastly, when a problem does arise, MDR needs to provide quick identification and resolution.

 More specifically, a service like this typically has the following functional components: